Porcelain Inlays & Onlays in Naperville, IL

 Visit Steps

-- Examination: We assess the tooth with X-rays to determine the extent of damage and best restoration type
+- Examination: We take X-rays to gauge the extent of damage and the best restoration type

-- Discussion: Dr. Brammeier explains inlay vs. onlay vs. other options and recommends the best approach
+- Discussion: Dr. Brammeier walks through inlay, onlay, and other options and recommends the best approach

-- Preparation: The tooth is gently prepared and an impression is taken
+- Preparation: The tooth is gently prepared and an impression is captured

-- Return visit: Your custom restoration is placed, adjusted, and polished for a comfortable, natural-feeling bite
+- Return visit: Your custom restoration is fitted, adjusted, and polished for a comfortable, natural-feeling bite

 Helpful Tips

-- Avoid chewing on the temporary restoration — it's meant to protect, not function like the final piece
+- Go easy on the temporary restoration, since it's meant to protect rather than function like the final piece

-- Mild sensitivity after placement is normal and usually fades within a few days
+- Mild sensitivity after placement is normal and usually settles within a few days

-- Brush and floss around the restored tooth just as you would your natural teeth
+- Brush and floss around the restored tooth exactly as you would your natural teeth

-- With proper care, inlays and onlays can last 10–30 years
+- Cared for properly, inlays and onlays can last 10–30 years

-- Regular checkups allow us to monitor the restoration's condition over time
+- Regular checkups let us keep an eye on the restoration's condition over time

 Frequently Asked Questions

-Save more of your natural tooth.
-Ask us if an inlay or onlay is the right restoration for you.
+Keep more of your natural tooth.
+Ask us whether an inlay or onlay is the right restoration for you.